 While traveling, having a data sim card makes everything that much easier.
-Imagine meeting new friends, making travel plans together, but missing out on all the convos.
-We all know having a working phone with the internet is like having a world on your fingertips.
-Just skip the hassle of looking around, pre-order this unlimited data sim card ($9 USD for 30 days) and receive free delivery to your accommodation as well!
+Imagine meeting new friends, and making travel plans together, but missing out on all the convos.
+We all know having a working phone with the internet is like having a world at your fingertips.
+Just skip the hassle of looking around, pre-order this unlimited data sim card ($9 USD for 30 days), and receive free delivery to your accommodation as well!
 Buy yours here.

 4. Multi-Day Trips

-For Sapa, you can book the sleeper bus online for $17 separately or book the 2 day/1 night tour that has more value as it comes with the bus ride and village life and culture experience.
+For Sapa, you can book the 2-day/1 night tour that has more value as it comes with the limo ride, village life, and cultural experience.
 Check it out here.

 Let me know in the comments-